SamMThompson/CPU-S_Emulator/README.md

 ## Main Components
+1. Data pointer 1 (dp1)      -- Stores a memory address.
-1. Data register 1 (dr1)     -- Stores the value in data memory at data pointer 1 (dp1).
+2. Data register 1 (dr1)     -- Stores the value in data memory at data pointer 1 (dp1).
+3. Data pointer 2 (dp2)      -- Stores a memory address.
-2. Data register 2 (dr2)     -- Stores the value in data memory at data pointer 2 (dp2).
+4. Data register 2 (dr2)     -- Stores the value in data memory at data pointer 2 (dp2).
-3. Accumulator (acc)	     -- Stores the result of the previous arithmetic operation.
+5. Accumulator (acc)	     -- Stores the result of the previous arithmetic operation.
-4. Instruction pointer (ip)  -- Points to the next instruction in the program.
+6. Instruction pointer (ip)  -- Points to the next instruction in the program.
-5. Data Memory (dm.txt)      -- A txt file that stores integers.
+7. Data Memory (dm.txt)      -- A txt file that stores integers.

 ## Instruction Set
 - jnz (addr) -- If dr1 != 0, jump to the instruction line specified by <addr>